-Charry Street Intermediate Full Day 7:50 a.m. - 2:50 p.m.
-Cherry Street Intermediate Half Dav 7:50 a.m. - 11:10 a.m.
+Kalkaska Upper Elementary Full Day 8:00 a.m. - 3:05 p.m.
+Half Day 8:00 a.m. - 11:25 a.m. į

-Children may be dropped off at our school using the front entrance (on Cherry Street) any time after 7:30 a.m.
-The entrance on the backside of the building (on Coral Street) is reserved for buses.
-There is not supervision before 7:30 a.m.
-Children may not enter their classrooms before 7:45 a.m.
-Students are to be in the cafeteria eating breakfast or outside on the playground where supervision is available.
+Children being dropped off prior to 7:45 will be dropped off at the front entrance to Birch Street Elementary.
+They will go to the cafeteria at this time.
+Students dropped off at or after 7:45 will use the KUE entrance.
+Children will go to the playground, or down to the SEEDs room if there is inclement weather.
+There is no supervision at KUE prior to 7:45 a.m.
+Children may not enter their classrooms before 8:05 a.m.
+Students are to be in the cafeteria eating breakfast or outside on the playground (or SEEDs room during inclement weather) where supervision is available.

-Students are dismissed from teachers at 2:50 p.m.
+Students are dismissed from teachers at 3:05 p.m.

-Rapid City Elementary Full Day 7:50 a.m. - 2:50 p.m.
-Half Day 7:50 a.m. - 11:10 a.m.
+Rapid City Elementary Full Day 8:00 a.m. - 3:05 p.m.
+Half Day 8:00 a.m. - 11:25 a.m.

-Children may be dropped off at our school using the back entrance no earlier than 7:30 a.m.
-There is not supervision before 7:30 a.m.
-Children may not enter their classrooms before 7:50 a.m.
+Children may be dropped off at our school using the back entrance no earlier than 7:45 a.m.
+There is no supervision before 7:45 a.m.
+Children may not enter their classrooms before 8:05 a.m.
 Students are to be in the cafeteria eating breakfast or outside on the playground where supervision is available.

-Students are dismissed from teachers at 2:50 p.m.
+Students are dismissed from teachers at 3:05 p.m.